Swiss vote on banning tobacco advertising, animal testing

 Animal testing

-There is meanwhile little chance that a bid to ban all animal and human testing will go through, with only a quarter of those questioned in the latest survey backing the move.
+However there is little chance that a bid to ban all animal and human testing will go through, with only a quarter of those questioned in the latest survey backing the move.

 All political parties, parliament and the government oppose it, warning it goes too far and would have dire consequences for medical research.